 The Health Committee then assesses and reviews the concerns, and decides on the course of action following an established assessment and rehabilitation process.

-The Health Committee is made up of three members of our Council, one of whom is a lay person, and one non-Council member.
+The Health Committee is made up of five members of our Council, two of whom are lay people.
 Our current Health Committee is:

 Dr Pamela Hale (Chair)

 Dr Curtis Walker, Council Chair, is an ex-officio member of the Committee.